cofacts/rumors-line-bot/README.md

 * `REDIS_URL`: If not given, `redis://127.0.0.1:6379` is used.
 * `PORT`: Which port the line bot server will listen at.
-* `GA_ID`: Google analytics tracking ID, for tracking events.
-You should also add custom dimensions and metrics, see "Google Analytics Custom dimensions and metrics" section below.
+* `GTM_ID`: Google Tag Manager ID.
+For the events and variables we push to `dataLayer`, see "Google Tag Manager" section below.
 * `DEBUG_LIFF`: Disables external browser check in LIFF.
 Useful when debugging LIFF in external browser.
 Don't enable this on production.
 * `RUMORS_LINE_BOT_URL`: Server public url which is used to generate tutorial image urls and auth callback url of LINE Notify.